Changing attitudes to food. Opening access to the past.

 - How did they manage to source food for such large numbers of people?

 The project created a series of interactive tailored to accompany this exhibition, at the Stonehenge site and far beyond.
 These events explored in detail food and feasting at the time of Stonehenge, but then situated this famous site this within its wider context.
 Led by us here at Guerilla Archaeology, the activities were tailored to each setting and were taken on tour around Britain.
 The events included working with community groups local to Stonehenge, delivering a “Big Feast Weekend” at Stonehenge itself, and touring large music, arts, and science festivals such as Green Man Festival and New Scientist Live.
-This took prehistoric food and archaeology to new and non-traditional audiences in 2018 and 2019, with the popularity of the activities resulting in them being repeated at some festivals, and continued in virtual forms in 2020.
+This took prehistoric food and archaeology to new and non-traditional audiences in 2018 and 2019, with the popularity of the activities resulting in them being repeated at some festivals multiple years in a row.
+We have also continued to explore activities in virtual forms in 2020, including sharing our educational resources.

 Follow our pages and blog posts here to learn more about our activities and findings.
 We hope you have an appetite for the past!